Learn to Free Fly Your Parrot!

-Birds are designed for flight, made for it, so who are we to take that away from them?
+Birds are designed for flight, so who are we to take that away from them?
 We believe in giving our birds the freedom of flight for their health; mental and physical.
 When you are able to witness this experience first hand, you will have a new understanding of what this means to both human and bird.

 As part of our flight course at the Freestyle Flyer's Club, we teach about the risks in freeflight and highly advocate risk management.
-This means we minimize the risks as much as possible regarding our parrots' safety by knowing our predators as well as we know our own birds, flying at the proper time of day, picking our time of year and seasons accordingly, choosing the safest locations to fly and traveling there to do so, and never forcing a bird who doesn't want to fly, to fly.
+This means we minimize the risks as much as possible regarding our parrots' safety by knowing our predators as well as we know our own birds, flying at the proper time of day, picking our time of year and seasons accordingly, choosing the safest locations to fly and traveling there to do so... and very importantly, never forcing a bird who doesn't want to fly, to fly.

-Can I do this with my bird?
+Can I do this with MY bird?